omshiv2415/ShoppigAssistant/README.md

 Here is the link you can register:  https://www.firebase.com/login/

-        Please follow the tutorial to crete project on the firebase console
+        Please follow the tutorial to create project on the firebase console

 Here is the video Tutorial link you can follow:  https://www.youtube.com/watch?v=8UJQIkI8LhA